Driving to the Summit of Mount Tullu Dimtu: One of Africa’s Highest Roads

 Tulluu Diimtuu

-This road is usually open all year, but it can be closed anytime when the access is not cleared of snow.
-Ethiopia's Bale Mountains National Park is situated some 450 kilometers southeast of Addis Ababa.
-The National Park is being traversed by a rough road through the Sanette Plateau at an elevation of 4,000 meters above sea level.
-A small way diverts from this road up to Ethiopia's second tallest mountain - the Mt.
-Tulluu Dimtuu
+The dirt road to the summit is totally unpaved.
+The National Park is traversed by a rough road through the Sanette Plateau at an elevation of 4,000 meters above sea level.
+A small path diverts from this road up to Mt.
+Tulluu Dimtuu.

 Pic: 박동현